-[We offer this profile of our founder 15 years after its publication on 15 December 2002.
+[We offer this profile of our founder 15 years after its publication.
 Not one step back.
 Zana]

 WHICH ISLAM?
 IN A PASSIONATE NEW BOOK, STEPHEN SCHWARTZ URGES AMERICANS TO RECOGNIZE THE BEAUTY OF ISLAMIC MYSTICISM - AND THE DANGERS OF OUR ALLIANCE WITH THE PURITANICAL SAUDI REGIME

 STEPHEN SCHWARTZ SHOULD be used to this by now.
 Journalist and activist, historian, poet, and mystic, he's published 13 books, many of which excoriate the community of left-wing activists where he once sheltered.
 But this time something is different.
 His latest work, "The Two Faces of Islam: The House of Sa'ud from Tradition to Terror," a no-holds-barred attack on the Saudi fundamentalist creed known as Wahhabism, has made Schwartz the talk of the political talk shows and the toast of Washington's anti-terrorism crowd from William Kristol to Christopher Hitchens.

 Schwartz, a voluble 54-year-old with a booming voice, a shock of white hair, and a flair for the dramatic, is loving it.